SlidingSteven/SecurityQuestionEvaluator/README.md

 ```
 Then go to http://127.0.0.1:5000/ to see the index page

-# Directions to Run SQS Checker
+# Explanation of each page
 ## Home Page
 To check the strength of a set of particular security questions on a particular page
 * enter the URL into the input.